nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **:bulb: Take Note:**

 For deadline and event, the DATE must be in this format: YYYY-MM-DD and the TIME in this format: HHmm (in 24 hr format).

+For event, the START_TIME must be earlier than the END_TIME.

 </div>